ehsan-mozaffari/health_notes/docs/BodyHealth.md

 ----------------------------------------
 ## Digestive system
+The entire digestive system is controlled by parasympathetic nervous system (Rest and digest the opposite of stress or fight or flight).
 ### Constipation (Incomplete digestion)
 * Lack of stomach acid to break down protein
 * Pancreas don't produce enzymes